History of ACORN in the United States

-The Association of Community Organizations for Reform Now (ACORN) is an international collection of autonomous community-based organizations that advocated for low- and moderate-income families by working.
+The Association of Community Organizations for Reform Now (ACORN) is an international collection of autonomous community-based organizations that advocated for low- and moderate-income families.
 The association was founded in 1970 by Wade Rathke and Gary Delgado, and, at its peak in the US, had over 500,000 members and more than 1,200 neighborhood chapters in over 100 cities.

-In the US, ACORN suffered a damaging nationwide controversy in the fall of 2009 after James O'Keefe and Hannah Giles secretly recorded, and released videos of interactions with low-level ACORN personnel in several of their offices.
-In the videos, James poses as a pimp attempting to start a brothel with underage immigrant girls from Central America.
-ACORN personnel attempt to help James with housing his brothel.
-Multiple investigations were conducted and found that the released tapes were selectively edited to portray ACORN as negatively as possible, and found James O'Keefe's recordings violated privacy laws in Maryland and California.
-The organization conducted its own audits and cooperated with investigations of employees, referring some cases to law enforcement.
-Not one of the cases were forward to a judge.
-In the meantime, however, the organization suffered an immediate loss of funding from government agencies with which it had contracts and from private donors.

-The loss of funds had been too damaging, and by March 2010, 15 of ACORN's 30 state chapters had already closed.
-ACORN announced it was closing its remaining state chapters and disbanding.
-On November 2, 2010, its U.S. offices filed for Chapter 7 liquidation effectively closing the organization.
-ACORN members and organizers formed new organizations in at least three states while ACORN groups outside of the US continued unaffected.
-ACORN, under ACORN International, still works within the US through its Home Savers Campaign, for example.

 Organization and budget

 In the US, ACORN was composed of a number of legally distinct nonprofit entities and affiliates including a nationwide umbrella organization established as a 501(c)(4) that performed lobbying; local chapters established as 501(c)(3) nonpartisan charities; and the national nonprofit and nonstock organization, ACORN Housing Corporation.
 ACORN's priorities included: better housing and wages for the poor, more community development investment from banks and governments, better public schools, labor-oriented causes and social justice issues.
 ACORN pursued these goals through demonstration, negotiation, lobbying for legislation, and voter participation.

 Until the controversies of 2008 and 2009, in the US ACORN had an annual budget of approximately US$25 million, with approximately 10% of those funds coming from federal sources, a smaller figure from state sources, and the rest coming from supporters and membership.
 HUD estimated that ACORN received $42 million in federal funds since the 2000 budget year; the House Oversight and Government Reform Committee estimated that ACORN received $53 million since 1994.